 When a customer's payment fails, Recurly kicks off a process called dunning management (Delinquent User Notification).
 This process involves user communication, payment reconciliation, and payment retries.

 While an invoice is past due and in the dunning process, Recurly automatically attempts to collect the invoice using the optimal retry strategy for the payment type and error.
+This process is not customizable.
+However, you can control the communications that your customers receive.
+For more information on that, please see the Customer Communication section.

 Customer Payment Issues